Dr. Francesco Stipo (2007)

 Conclusions

-Humanity is reaching its most advanced stage, the era of maturity, characterized by cooperation among men in contrast with the antagonism of the past.
+Humanity is reaching its most advanced stage, the age of maturity, characterized by cooperation among men in contrast with the antagonism of the past.

 The achievement of this human phase requires the self-consciousness of human imperfection, whose only way of social cohabitation is repartition of powers and cooperation among nations.